bw2/ConfigArgParse/README.rst

    file (eg. short args like -x would be excluded).
 Also, that way config keys are automatically documented whenever the command line args are documented in the help message.
 5. > don't force users to put config file settings in the right .ini [sections].
    This doesn't have a clear benefit since all options are command-line settable, and so have a globally unique key anyway.
    Enforcing sections just makes things harder for the user and adds complexity to the implementation.
-   This design choice was preventing configargparse from integrating with common Python project config files like setup.cfg or pyproject.toml.
-   This is why some additional parser classes were added that parse only a subset of the values defined in INI or TOML config files.
+   NOTE: This design choice was preventing configargparse from integrating with common Python project config files like setup.cfg or pyproject.toml, so additional parser classes were added that parse only a subset of the values defined in INI or TOML config files.
 6. if necessary, config-file-only args can be added later by implementing a separate add method and using the namespace arg as in appsettings_v0.5